welbaz/p3/README.md

 ## Support and Contact

+Please review the mentioned publications above for theoretical queries about the forecasting system.
+For further queries:
-- Wessam El-Baz, wessam.elbaz@tum.de
+- Wessam El-Baz (wessam.elbaz@tum.de)

-- Mohamed Eldakadosi (GUI), m.eldakadosi@tum.de
+- concerning the GUI: Mohamed Eldakadosi (m.eldakadosi@tum.de)

-- Çağatay Eren (Python code), c.eren@tum.de
+- concerning the python codes: Çağatay Eren (c.eren@tum.de)

 Feel free to clone the repository.